THE WARD OF CANDLEWICK

 CANDLEWICKS' Boundaries

-It is bounded on the north by Langbourn ward; on the east by Bridge ward; on the south by Bridge and Dowgate-wards; and on the west by Dowgate and Wallbrook wards.
-The principal streets in this small ward, are, the west end of Cannon-street, Great Eastcheap, and parts of some considerable lanes that run into them from the north and south, as will appear by the plan.
+The Ward is bounded on the north by Langbourn ward; on the east by Bridge ward and on the west by Dowgate and Wallbrook wards.
+The principal streets in the ward are: the west end of Cannon-street, Great Eastcheap, and the considerable lanes that run into them from the north and south.
 Great Eastcheap originally took its name from a market kept there, to serve the east part of the city; which was afterward removed to Leadenhall.

 By the early account we have of Eastcheap-market, and its vicinity to the ferry, or Roman trajectus, over the Thames, there is great reason to suppose this to be the first, or one of the first markets in London.
 In this state it continued for some ages, especially for victuals; as may be collected from the song, called London Lickpenny, made by John Lydgate, a monk of Bury, in the reign of Henry V.